HeartKids supporting families impacted by childhood heart disease

 The team were delighted to hear about this creative approach to keeping families connected during the pandemic,” Equity Trustees Trust and Grant Program Manager, Ferdi Hepworth, said.

-Read more stories like these in our 2021 Annual Giving Review or find out more about philanthropy via the link below or HeartKids here.
+Read more stories like these in our 2022 Annual Giving Review or find out more about philanthropy here or HeartKids here.